James4Ever0/notes/hacking schedules.md

 ## github coin mining
 - [ ] automatic captcha resolve by clash redirection to force the captcha not being too complex
 - [ ] automate the whole process unsupervised
+- [ ] find more ways to mine coins other than cirrus
+- [ ] hide our intention of coin mining
+- [ ] create or establish our monero wallet

 ## bilibili seo and hacking